 Review classroom curriculum and decide which topics could be enhanced or extended upon with work in an outdoor classroom.
 Decide on goals and objectives for the field trip.
-Look at the offered classes and select the ones that best fit.
+Look at the offered learning options and select the one that best fit.

 Confirm your visit

 Complete and submit the required forms to select a date and classes that your group is interested in.

 Please note if there are any students with special needs in your group.

 Make permission arrangements.

 Select adult helpers for the field trip.
 We recommend a ratio of 1 adult for every 5 students, especially for grades 2-4.The students will be in small groups and chaperones play an active role in the learning process.
 Make sure your chaperones know we will need their help throughout the day!

 Tips on planning a successful field trip